PARENT HANDBOOK

 Tuition

-Tuition is paid monthly and due by the first of the month and no later than the 5th.
-There is a $10 late fee after the 5th.
+Tuition is paid monthly and due by the 1st of the month and no later than the 5th.

-There are no refunds on monthly tuition.
-If tuition is more than one month late, students will not be able to return to class until all invoices are paid up.
+If tuition is more than 1 month late, students will not be able to return to class until all invoices are paid up.
 Also, the student's spot cannot be held in the meantime, and Wildwood reserves the right to fill the class spot(s) at any time.

 The cost of tuition is spread evenly over the course of 9 months, no matter how many class days or weeks end up falling in that month.
 Some months will have holidays or weeks off (i.e. December), where other months will have 5 weeks of class rather than a typical 4.
 To keep the tuition consistent and to pay our teachers a predictable monthly wage, we have opted to set up our tuition payments this way.
 Thank you!